=not named in book of Remembrance

 The call was sudden, the shock severe,

-We little thought his send so near.
+We little thought his end so near.

 Only those who have lost can tell

-The bitter heartache without farewell.
+The bitter heartache without farewell

 From his loving Mum, Dad, Brother and Sisters